trilioData/solutions/openstack/CleanWlmDatabase/snapshotDeleteShell/ReadMe.md

 3. Corresponding log file will also be created in the same location.

-    >   *Note: The utility assumes the mysql user/password are the default ones as set at Trilio appliance level; in case the same is modified by the customer, then respective select query in fetchSS.sh and delete query in snapshotDelete.sh should be modified accordingly to consider updated user id/password.*

 ## Validation
 1. Manually check if ssList.txt has required data in format <SnapshotID>,<SnapshotName>,<SnapshotStatus>